Great Expectations: Background

-Great Expectations's single most obvious literary predecessor is Dickens's earlier first-person narrator-protagonist David Copperfield.
-The two novels trace the psychological and moral development of a young boy to maturity, his transition from a rural environment to the London metropolis, the vicissitudes of his emotional development, and the exhibition of his hopes and youthful dreams and their metamorphosis, through a rich and complex first person narrative.
+Great Expectations's single most obvious literary predecessor is Dickens's earlier first-person protagonist-narrated David Copperfield.
+The two novels trace the psychological and moral development of a young boy to maturity, his transition from a rural environment to the London metropolis, the vicissitudes of his emotional development, and the exhibition of his hopes and youthful dreams and their metamorphosis, through a rich and complex first-person narrative.
 Dickens was conscious of this similarity and, before undertaking his new manuscript, reread David Copperfield to avoid repetition.

 The two books both detail homecoming.
 Although David Copperfield is based on some of Dickens's personal experiences, Great Expectations provides, according to Paul Schlicke, "the more spiritual and intimate autobiography".
-Even though several elements hint at the setting – Miss Havisham, partly inspired by a Parisian duchess, whose residence was always closed and in darkness, surrounded by "a dead green vegetable sea", recalling Satis House, aspects of Restoration House that inspired Satis House, and the nearby countryside bordering Chatham and Rochester.
-No place name is mentioned, nor a specific time period, which is generally indicated by, among other elements, older coaches, the title "His Majesty" in reference to George III, and the old London Bridge prior to the 1824–1831 reconstruction.
+Details of where the novel is set are not given, but according to John Forster, Dickens based Satis House on Restoration House, which was near to where he lived in Rochester, Kent.
+"Satis House" was the house where Rochester MP, Sir Richard Watts, entertained Queen Elizabeth I. Furthermore, no specific time period is given, but it is indicated in general terms by reference to older coaches, the title "His Majesty" in reference to George III (1738 – 1820), and to the old London Bridge that existed prior to the 1824–1831 reconstruction.

-The theme of homecoming reflects events in Dickens's life, several years prior to the publication of Great Expectations.
+The theme of homecoming reflects events in Dickens's life, several years before the publication of Great Expectations.
 In 1856, he bought Gad's Hill Place in Higham, Kent, which he had dreamed of living in as a child, and moved there from faraway London two years later.
 In 1858, in a painful marriage breakdown, he separated from Catherine Dickens, his wife of twenty-three years.
 The separation alienated him from some of his closest friends, such as Mark Lemon.
 He quarrelled with Bradbury and Evans, who had published his novels for fifteen years.
 In early September 1860, in a field behind Gad's Hill, Dickens burned almost all of his correspondence, sparing only letters on business matters.
 He stopped publishing the weekly Household Words at the summit of its popularity and replaced it with All the Year Round.